-- Air Lubrication Systems using air bubbles to reduce friction between the ship’s hull and the water.
+- Air Lubrication Systems using air bubbles to reduce friction between ship’s hull and the water.

-We continue to train and certify employees responsible for refrigeration and air-conditioning plants, use recovery units certified to meet refrigerant recycling and recovery requirements and implement programs to reduce Ozone Depleting Substances (ODS) releases.
+We continue to train and certify employees responsible for main engine, refrigeration and air-conditioning plants.
+We use recovery units certified to meet refrigerant recycling and recovery requirements and we implement programs to reduce Ozone Depleting Substance (ODS) releases.

 Energy & greenhouse gas emissions